 To find suitable boreholes, BGS greatly appreciates the support provided by the Environment Agency, Natural Resources Wales, water utilities and other private borehole owners such as farms and golf courses.

-Summary results from the survey (up to January 2015) and summary of existing data.
+Summary results from the survey and summary of existing data.

 Methane data from previous BGS water quality surveys have been published in papers and reports that are available from the NERC Open Research Archive (NORA).
 The references are given below.
 Please note that a small amount of data from these published sources has not been used in the statistical summaries for the regions presented in the accompanying web pages because they were considered not to represent typical baseline conditions.